Transmission Control Protocol: Deprecated proposals

 TCP Cookie Transactions (TCPCT) is an extension proposed in December 2009 to secure servers against denial-of-service attacks.
 Unlike SYN cookies, TCPCT does not conflict with other TCP extensions such as window scaling.
 TCPCT was designed due to necessities of DNSSEC, where servers have to handle large numbers of short-lived TCP connections.
 In 2016, TCPCT was deprecated in favor of TCP Fast Open.
-Status of the original RFC was changed to "historic".
+The status of the original RFC was changed to historic.

 Hardware implementations

 One way to overcome the processing power requirements of TCP is to build hardware implementations of it, widely known as TCP offload engines (TOE).
 The main problem of TOEs is that they are hard to integrate into computing systems, requiring extensive changes in the operating system of the computer or device.

-One company to develop such a device was Alacritech.
+TCP low power (TCPlp) has been demonstrated to work in resource constrained environments where otherwise UDP-based CoAP is preferred.

 Wire image and ossification

-The wire image of TCP provides significant information-gathering and modification opportunities to on-path observers, as the protocol metadata is transmitted in cleartext.
+The wire data of TCP provides significant information-gathering and modification opportunities to on-path observers, as the protocol metadata is transmitted in cleartext.
 While this transparency is useful to network operators and researchers, information gathered from protocol metadata may reduce the end-user's privacy.
 This visibility and malleability of metadata has led to TCP being difficult to extend—a case of protocol ossification—as any intermediate node (a 'middlebox') can make decisions based on that metadata or even modify it, breaking the end-to-end principle.
 One measurement found that a third of paths across the Internet encounter at least one intermediary that modifies TCP metadata, and 6.5% of paths encounter harmful ossifying effects from intermediaries.
 Avoiding extensibility hazards from intermediaries placed significant constraints on the design of MPTCP, and difficulties caused by intermediaries have hindered the deployment of TCP Fast Open in web browsers.
 Another source of ossification is the difficulty of modification of TCP functions at the endpoints, typically in the operating system kernel or in hardware with a TCP offload engine.